CardiffMathematicsCodeClub/CardiffMathematicsCodeClub.github.io/_languages/C.md

 ---
 layout: language
 language: c
-title: C
 ---

 ### Overview

-C is one the oldest languages still in active use today, first created 1972 by Dennis Ritchie at [Bell Labs][bell-labs] and has gone through many revisions as the years have progressed with the most recent edition [C11][c11] released early in 2011.
+C is one the oldest languages still in active use today, first created 1972 by Dennis Ritchie at [Bell Labs][bell-labs] it has gone through many revisions as the years have progressed with the most recent edition [C11][c11] released early in 2011.

-However due to the way C is developed, where a committee drafts a standard with C's rules and features and it's up to the compiler developers to implement them.
-This mean that many of the more recent features are still not available for certain compilers/platforms so many people try to adhere to the [C99][c99] or even [ANSI][ansi-c] (the original release) standards to increase portability.
+The language is developed by committee who write a standard which compiler developers then use as a basis for their implementations.
+This usually means different features are supported to different extents depending on your choice of compiler.
+This sometimes means that developers adhere to the [C99][c99] or [ANSI][ansi-c] standards to maximize support across platforms

-C has been a hugely influential language and has inspired the design of many of newer languages including C++, Java, Go, Python and many, many more.
-C has and still is so popular due to the fact it is extremely portable, chances are a compiler exists for almost any processor architecture out there and produces extremely fast executables.
+C has been a hugely influential language and has inspired the design of many of the newer languages including C++, Java, Go, Python and many, many more.
+C has been and still is so popular due to the fact it is extremely portable, chances are a compiler exists for almost any processor architecture out there.
+C is also one of the fastest languages in existence and you will often see benchmarks for new languages compare themselves with it.

 But that speed comes at a cost, anything but the simplest of tasks are left to the programmer.
 This means when programming in C you have to manage your own memory, perform bound checks on arrays and more.
-If you forget to ensure you don't actually access memory you have to right to at best you can introduce a bug that will crash your program, however a hacker can exploit this and inject malicious code into your program and basically hi-jacking you or your clients' machine...
+If you forget to ensure you don't accidentally access memory you have no right to you can introduce a bug that will crash your program.
+Or worse still a hacker can exploit this bug and inject malicious code into your program and get the computer to do nearly anything they want

 If you would like more information about the history or evolution of this language then you can follow [this][cwiki] link